Making a reservation & payment

 Do I need a visa to visit Australia?

 Yes.
 It is mandatory to have a valid visa to enter Australia.
-To apply for a visa entry to Australia please visit http://www.eta.immi.gov.au/ and you can complete this application for an electronic travel authority online.
-It is quick and easy to do.
+To apply for a visa entry to Australia please visit and you can complete this application for an electronic travel authority online.
+There are 3 Electronic visas on offer which vary dependent on your passport nationality.
+Application is easy and 90% of applications are processed within 4 days (check website).
 It is recommended you apply at least 2 weeks prior to travel.
 The criteria for applying for an eVisitor (Electronic visa) is you must be outside of Australia to use this service, you have an eligible passport (please refer to above website to determine eligibility) and you are intending to visit Australia temporarily.
 An eVisitor visa is valid for 12 months from date of issue.

 If your passport is not eligible to use the eVisitor service you will need to visit the local Australia consulate in your country to organise your Visa.